precious-soda/Syncpath/README.md

-# Syncpath - Personlaized Health and Wellness App
+# Syncpath - Personalized Health and Wellness App

 **Syncpath** is a cross-platform mobile application developed using React Native.
 It allows users to track their health metrics and monitor their wellness goals conveniently on both iOS and Android devices.

 ## Features

-- **Real-time Health Metrics:** Integrates with the Google Fit API to fetch and display real-time health metrics such as steps count, heart rate, and stress levels.
+- **Real-time Health Metrics:** Integrates with the Health Connect API to fetch and display real-time health metrics such as steps count, heart rate, and stress levels.
 - **Offline Data Storage:** Utilizes Realm for local data storage, ensuring efficient management and retrieval of user health data even when offline.
 - **User-friendly Interface:** Provides a clean and intuitive interface designed for easy navigation and seamless user experience.